AISemanticsStudy/commitment-semantics-with-latent-message-passing/README.md

 In the all the AI models he has worked on before, the inductive bias introduce by the model designers always align with how the model learn and how the model run.
-While GPT is the only model he has seen so far that breaks this convention. the KVCache stands out as a even flashy outlier.
+While GPT is the only model he has seen so far that breaks this convention.
+The KVCache stands out as a flashy outlier.
 The GPT was designed to has a "next token prediction" core capability, while what it produce it "KVCache" capability it has during inference feels more like a cliched word "emerging".